 The interesting thing about SteelSeries 310 is its TrueMove3 optical sensor, a collaborative achievement of Pixart and SteelSeries.
 This sensor is the real core of this improved Sensei with its high sensitivity of 12,000 counts per inch and its one-to-one tracking capability.
 The tracking capability limits at 3500 counts per inch, which is why the Sensei 310 delivered amazing performance during our extensive testing.

-Overall, SteelSeries Sensei 310 is an excellent choice for first-person shooter gameplay.
+Overall, SteelSeries Sensei 310 is the Best Comfortable Gaming Mouse Under $50 and an excellent choice for first-person shooter gameplay.
 It feels solid and smooth due to its robust build and excellent click latency with a good gliding movement at most surface types.
 Due to its ergonomic design, it is best for people who use a claw grip, irrespective of the hand size.
 However, the small cord size and CPI undershooting can produce inconsistent performance.

 For more information, read SteelSeries Sensei 310 Full Review